Welcome to Reception!

 This document also gives further ideas of apps you can download

-Reception have PE on Tuesday and Thursdays.
+Reception have PE twice a week - Tuesday and Fridays.

 On these days we ask that children come to school in their PE clothes rather than their school uniform.